ryanjbaxter/ocr-zipkin/README.md

 ```

 ## Using
 Once the application is running you can go to http://localhost:9411 to see the Zipkin UI.
+Tracing from the other applications
+in the demo will be aggregated to this server.
+For example, if you have the [OCR Races]() application running and you hit
+http://localhost:8383/participants this will generate log information that will be sent to Zipkin.
+You can then use
+the Zipkin UI to query the information.